 The 7th best suburb on our list goes to Town and Country.

 Town and Country schools are some of the best in the region, and crime is really low.
 The cost of living makes it a lot more desirable for many families, especially first-time home buyers.

 And, it’s only 12.7 miles to downtown, which is a good thing.

 Brentwood is growing quickly, and for a good reason.
 Crime is far below average, and most residents are gainfully employed.
 Even the cost of living is reasonable.

 A solid 2.5% of people lack insurance, good for 11th in the area.

 It placed 9th on our list thanks to the fact that it’s really expensive to live here, but the schools are great, so you get what you pay for in that regard.

-And rounding out the top ten for 2018 is Creve Coeur.
+And rounding out the top ten for 2019 is Webster Groves.

 This city is far above average in every category, and the best part?
 It’s far more affordable than the other cities listed above.
 So, you get a big bang for your buck here.

 Welcome to the Best St. Louis ‘Burbs of 2019